Updated (Dec 2020) –

 Let’s take a step back and review the actions by AutoWealth.
 Deploying all the cash into equities would have tilted the allocation beyond the 60/40 profile.
 Part of it had to be used to buy bond ETFs as well.
 It was simply automating what it was meant to execute.

 I have always been pretty open about the fact that I am using AutoWealth (I’m their 12th man – think fans, soccer game), and I have written quite a bit on them.
-My AutoWealth reviews are mostly what I have observed on the platform – happy to share them with people who are interested! 🙂
+My AutoWealth review is based mostly on what I have observed on the platform – happy to share them with people who are interested! 🙂